I have spent a lot of time in visits to doctors and specialists over the years (mostly when I was younger and had some

 Be cautious when agreeing to take medication.
 Consider visiting a naturopathic doctor or Chinese medical doctor.

 Do your own research on your health issues and medications.

-What's been your experience in dealing with the medical system?
+What’s been your experience in dealing with the western medical system and natural medicine?
 Share your story in the comment section below.

 If you enjoyed this article, share it on social media.
 Maybe it’ll help someone you know take the right steps to get healthy again or help them re-think their approach to their health issue.